 If the matter is not satisfactorily resolved, the student employee may submit the grievance in writing to the head of the department.
 This must be done within 3 working days after receipt of the decision in Step 1.
 The department head shall review the facts and render his/her decision in writing to the student employee within 5 working days of receipt of the grievance.

 If the grievance still exists, the case shall be submitted in writing to the director of Financial Aid.
 This must be done within 3 working days of receipt of the decision in Step 2.
-Within 10 working days of receipt of the grievance, the director of Financial Aid shall consider the matter with the employee and a representative of the student's choice, and with the administrative officer involved.
+Within 10 working days of receipt of the grievance, the director of the Career Development Center shall consider the matter with the employee and a representative of the student's choice, and with the administrative officer involved.
 The director shall render a decision in writing within 5 working days of said consideration.
 If the grievance alleges discrimination on the basis of race, color, national origin, sex, religion, age, sexual orientation, marital status or disability, the employee may also notify Affirmative Action.

 XI.
 Student Employee Workers' Compensation